Talimogene Laherparepvec (Imlygic™, T-VEC)

 Talimogene Laherparepvec is injected directly into a tumor that is visible or palpable (able to be felt).
 It can also be injected into a tumor that is detectable with ultrasound guidance.
 The dose is dependent upon the number of tumors being treated and the size of those tumors.
 After the initial dose is administered, a second dose will be given 3 weeks later, and a third dose is given 2 weeks after the second dose.

-This medication should not be used in patients who have a compromised immune system from HIV, AIDS, blood or bone marrow cancer, autoimmune disease, or who are being treated with steroids.
+This medication should not be used in patients who are pregnant or have a compromised immune system from HIV, AIDS, blood or bone marrow cancer, autoimmune disease, or who are being treated with steroids.
 The effectiveness of talimogene laherparepvec can be affected by anti-viral medications, such as acyclovir.

 The area to be injected will be cleaned with an alcohol swab and given time to dry.
 The site may be treated with a local anesthetic (numbing medication).
-A needle attached to a syringe filled with the medication will be inserted into the tumor, and the medication will be injected.
+A needle with the medication will be inserted into the tumor, and the medication injected.
 The needle may be moved around to inject the full dose into different parts of the tumor.
 This will be repeated for each tumor being treated.
-The needle will be removed slowly and pressure will be held at the injection site with sterile gauze for at least 30 seconds.
+The needle will be removed slowly and pressure will be held on the injection site with sterile gauze for at least 30 seconds.
 The area will be cleaned with alcohol and covered with a sterile dressing.

-The site should remain covered for at least the first week after each treatment, or longer if the site is weeping or oozing.
+The site should remain covered with an airtight and water tight dressing for at least the first week after each treatment, or longer if the site is weeping or oozing.
 Avoid touching or scratching the injection site.
 Wash your hands well with soap and water after any contact with the injection site or dressings.
 All dressings and cleaning materials should be disposed of in a sealed plastic bag placed in with your household trash.

 Accidental exposure of talimogene laherparepvec can lead to herpes infection.
 Caregivers should wear gloves when assisting with changing dressings or coming in contact with fluid from the tumor site.
 If they come into contact with the soiled dressings or drainage, they should clean the area well with soap and water.
 Immunocompromised persons and pregnant women should not come in contact with the medication or any soiled materials.